Knifeworld: Solo project

-The debut Knifeworld album, 'Buried Alone - Tales of Crushing Defeat', was released on Torabi's own Believer's Roast label (via Genepool distribution) on 17 August 2009.
-It was preceded by the download single 'Pissed Up On Brake Fluid' on 13 July 2009.
+The debut Knifeworld album, Buried Alone: Tales of Crushing Defeat, was released on Torabi's own Believer's Roast label (via Genepool distribution) on 17 August 2009.
+It was preceded by the download single "Pissed Up On Brake Fluid" on 13 July 2009.
 In summer 2009 Torabi set up a live Knifeworld band, led by himself as singer and guitarist, with Woods remaining as second vocalist and Allami as drummer.
 Three new members were added: bass guitarist Craig Fortnam (better known as the leader of North Sea Radio Orchestra) and two members of the avant-garde rock orchestra Chrome Hoof (keyboard player Emmett Elvin and bassoonist/saxophonist/backing singer Chloe Herington).
 The live band made their debut at 93 Feet East, Spitalfields, London on 18 August 2009.

+Soon afterwards, Torabi would formally establish this live line-up as the full Knifeworld line-up, transforming it from a solo project to a full band.